f4exb/sdrangel/Readme.md

   - Make the sidebands appear correctly on SSB channel overlay.
 Limit to +/- 6 kHz to fit channel spectrum analyzer window
   - SSB bandwidth can now be tuned in steps of 100 Hz
   - NFM and SSB receiver in focus trigger the display of the central frequency line on the spectrum frequency scale thus facilitating its identification
+  - Added AM demod so now you can listen to air traffic!

 =====
 To Do
 =====

-  - AM demod.
-What about the air band?!
   - Add the possibility to change the brightness and/or color of the grid.
 Sometimes it is barely visible yet useful
   - Possibility to completely undock the receiver in a separate window.
 Useful when there are many receivers
   - Larger decimation capability for narrowband and very narrowband work (32, 64, ...)